BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/search-api.md

 Nexus provides global search functionality across all projects through the @link:[search plugin](https://github.com/BlueBrain/nexus/tree/master/delta/plugins/search/src){ open=new }.

+@@@ warning
+The search plugin is experimental and its functionality and API can change without notice.
+@@@

 The plugin is disabled by default and requires following configuration:

 - `plugins.search.enabled=true` - enables the plugin.
 Enabling the plugin will trigger creating a `CompositeView` in each project.
 - `plugins.search.fields={pathToFile}` - specifies which fields are available for searching and/or aggregations.
 This also serves as configuration returned by the `/search/config` endpoint.
+It is currently only used by Nexus Fusion and can be omitted if not used.
 Example can be found @link:[here](https://github.com/BlueBrain/nexus/blob/master/tests/docker/config/fields.json){ open=new }.
 - `plugins.search.indexing.context={pathToFile}` - the context which is used to transform the results of the SPARQL construct query into compacted JSON-LD which will be indexed in the ElasticSearch projection.
 Example can be found @link:[here](https://github.com/BlueBrain/nexus/blob/master/tests/docker/config/search-context.json){ open=new }.
 - `plugins.search.indexing.mapping={pathToFile}` - the Elasticsearch mappings that will be used in the ElasticSearch projection.
 Example can be found @link:[here](https://github.com/BlueBrain/nexus/blob/master/tests/docker/config/mapping.json){ open=new }.
 - `plugins.search.indexing.settings={pathToFile}`- additional Elasticsearch settings that will be used in the ElasticSearch projection.
 Example can be found @link:[here](https://github.com/BlueBrain/nexus/blob/master/tests/docker/config/settings.json){ open=new }.